semgrep/semgrep-docs/docs/kb/semgrep-ci/azure-using-templates-with-semgrep.md

 tags:
   - Azure Pipelines
   - Templates
-description: Using templates in Azure pipelines with Semgrep commands.
+description: Running Semgrep commands in Azure Pipelines templates.
 ---
 # Using templates in Azure pipelines with Semgrep